foex-open-source/apex-builder-extension-by-fos/README.md

 The APEX Builder Extension by FOS is a free and open-source Chrome & Firefox browser extension that enables the editing of static application, workspace and plug-in files.

+## Features

+- Editing of static application, workspace and plug-in files directly in the builder
+- Leverages the same powerful editor as the one behind VS Code
+- Allows the editing of multiple files at once.
+Simply open a new file, and drag the tab
+- Save changes without a page submit
+- Create new JavaScript, CSS, Less, JSON and HTML files right in the builder
+- Minification of JavaScript files and compilation of Less files
+- many more features to come

 ## Build

 Feel free to fork this repo if you'd like to contribute or build your own version.